vadriano/verify-access-container-deployment/README.md

 These assets are for IBM Security Verify Access v10.0.6.0.
 They will also work for older versions (eg. v10.0.4.0) if version is changed where appropriate.

-Assets for v10.0.0.0 (which will also work with v10.0.1.0) are available as a release.
-Checkout tag `v10.0.0.0-1`.

-Assets for IBM Security Access Manager are available at https://ibm.biz/isamdocker

 # Resources
 ## Cookbooks
 ### Deployment with Native Docker and Docker Compose